-A retrospective study included all adult patients ( $\geq$ 18 years) admitted under the care of the General Internal Medicine Unit from 1st June to 31st December 2020 at Sultan Qaboos University Hospital (SQUH).
-We have excluded patients with elective admissions and patients admitted with SARS-COV-2 infection.
-The following data were collected from the index admission: age, sex, comorbidities, diagnosis, length of hospital stay, information on the functional status, information related to medications (number, reconciliation), information related to transfer of care upon discharge, and data related to readmission within 28 days after hospital discharge.
-We classify the functional status of patients into full independence status, -able to carry out with activities of daily living without the need for assistance, partial dependence status -can feed, limited mobility at home and needs assistance with some activities of daily living and personal care, and complete dependence status -bed-bound and need assistance with feeding and all personal care needs.
+In this retrospective study, we included all adult patients (\geq 18 years) admitted under the care of the General Internal Medicine Unit from 1 June to 31 December 2020 at Sultan Qaboos University Hospital (SQUH).
+We excluded patients with elective admissions and patients admitted with COVID-19 infection.
+We collected the following data from the index admission: age, sex, comorbidities, diagnosis, length of hospital stay, information on the functional status, information related to medications (number, reconciliation), information related to transfer of care upon discharge, and data related to readmission within 28 days after hospital discharge.
+We classify the functional status of patients into full independence status (able to carry out activities of daily living without the need for assistance), partial dependence status (can feed, limited mobility at home, and needs assistance with some activities of daily living and personal care), and complete dependence status (bed-bound and need assistance with feeding and all personal care needs).

-Hospital readmission rates reported in previous studies ranged between 11 and 24%.
-Assuming the readmission rate in our health care setting is 15%, then a sample size of 196 patients to study hospital readmission is needed (with a margin error of 5% and 95% confidence interval).
+Hospital readmission rates reported in previous studies ranged between 11% and 24%.
+Assuming the readmission rate in our health care setting is 15%, then a sample size of 196 patients to study hospital readmission is needed (with a margin error of 5% and 95% CI).

-Continuous variables were expressed as mean $\pm$ SD for normally distributed data or median (IQR) for non-normally distributed data.
-We used the Shapiro-wilk test to assess normality.
-Differences between the two groups (readmission vs no readmission) were compared using student t-test for normally distributed variables or Wilcoxon rank-sum for not normally distributed variables.
-Categorical variables were reported as numbers and percentages, and differences between the two groups were compared using the Chi-squared test or Fisher's exact as appropriate.
-Two-sided P-values <0.05 were considered statistically significant.
-Statistical calculations were performed using the Stata v.
-17.0 software package (StataCorp LLC, USA).
+Continuous variables were expressed as mean±SD for normally distributed data or median (interquartile range (IQR)) for non-normally distributed data.
+We used the Shapiro-Wilk test to assess normality.
+Differences between the two groups (readmission versus no readmission) were compared using the Student's t-test for normally distributed variables or Wilcoxon rank-sum for not normally distributed variables.
+Categorical variables were reported as numbers and percentages, and differences between the two groups were compared using the chi-squared test or Fisher's exact as appropriate.
+Twosided p-values < 0.05 were considered statistically significant.
+Statistical calculations were performed using the Stata software (StataCorp.
+2021.
+Stata Statistical Software: Release 17.
+College Station, TX: StataCorp LLC.).

 The study was approved by the Medical Research Ethics Committee (MREC) of the College of Medicine and Health Sciences at Sultan Qaboos University (REF.
-NO. SQU-EC/ 645/2021 MREC #2656)
+NO. SQU-EC/ 645/2021 MREC #2656)1.